drajnauth/uC_Console/README.md

 \=<br />
 \|<br />

+D. Both Live y, and x,y data can be plotted in real time.
+X,Y,Z cannot be plotted in real time.

 Python Program Running on PC:
 =============================
-The python program is faily easy to use.
+The python program is straight forward to use.
 When the program first starts it enumerates and displays all com ports available.

 Steps to use the program are:
 1. Select com port and baud rate, then click on the "Connect" check box.
 To disconnect from the com port, clear the checkbox.